ArcBees/gwtquery/README.md

 Currently, almost the jQuery API is written and all CSS3 selectors should be supported.

-For more information/documentation : http://www.gquery.org
+We are working in a brand new web site, in the meanwhile for more information/documentation visit gQuery wiki pages at : https://code.google.com/p/gwtquery/